Gulkbag/TWOTW-rs/README.md

 Rust is a systems programming language targeting roughly the same space as C++.
 That means it’s fast and is generally used for things where you need a fair bit of control over how are things structured in memory, etc. Rust is a good candidate for writing a browser, database, operating system, web server and…​ games.

-What made me like Rust is that it's pretty low level so i could use it for stuff i would normally go for C for, with good support for calling into libs written C/C++, it's a language that lets you write clean code but in the same time use low level stuff (C is still the best tho lmao its' my favorite language).
+What made me like Rust is that it's pretty low level so i could use it for stuff i would normally go for C for, with good support for calling into libs written C/C++, it's a language that lets you write clean code but in the same time use low level stuff (C is still the best tho lmao it's my favorite language).

 # Libraries